qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/cartography.rst

 --------------------------------------------
 Sets a vector layer's renderer to a categorized renderer using matching symbols from a style database.
-If no style file is specified, symbols from the user's current style library are used instead.
+If no style file is specified, symbols from the user's current :ref:`symbol library <vector_symbol_library>` are used instead.

-The specified expression (or field name) is used to create categories for the renderer.
-A category will be created for each unique value within the layer.
+A specified expression or field is used to create categories for the renderer.
 Each category is individually matched to the symbols which exist within the specified QGIS XML style database.
 Whenever a matching symbol name is found, the category's symbol will be set to this matched symbol.
-The matching is case-insensitive by default, but can be made case-sensitive if required.

-Optionally, non-alphanumeric characters in both the category value and symbol name can be ignored while performing the match.
-This allows for greater tolerance when matching categories to symbols.

-If desired, tables can also be output containing lists of the categories which could not be matched to symbols, and symbols which were not matched to categories.
+If desired, outputs can also be tables containing lists of the categories which could not be matched to symbols, and symbols which were not matched to categories.

 Parameters
 ..........